RAS-University/robotic-courses/docs/chap12_hri/interfaces-for-LfD.md

 > - Depends on the point of view of the user: The user should be well placed to have a relatively good view.
 For example, if the user is behind the robot, she/he can't see much (A positive point about tablets is that a rendering of the scene, viewed from robot's point of view, is provided).
 > - Sensitive to experience of teacher: It is a bit less user-firendly compared to tablets and often requires a bit of training before usage.
 -->

-When transfering motion via a joystick, one can transfer solely displacement in cartesian space, namely translation and rotation of the end-effector.
-For the robot to reproduce these require to solve the [inverse kinematics](kinematics).
+Another limitation comes from the fact that, when transfering motion via a joystick, one can transfer solely displacement in cartesian space, namely translation and rotation of the end-effector.
+For the robot to reproduce these movements require to solve the [inverse kinematics](kinematics).
 This can present challenges, as the user may command an infeasible motion; for example, a rapid rotation that violates the robot’s joint limits.
 In such cases, an alternative path must be computed.
 Consequently, the user needs to learn how to operate the robot effectively.
 <br>
 On the other hand, teleoperation offers a significant advantage: the user can teach robots that are entirely different from themselves.
 A good example of this is teaching drones.